Self-Refining Language Model Anonymizers via Adversarial Distillation: Discussion

 \section{Discussion}

-In this section, we outline the broader impact, limitations, and future directions of our work.
+\paragraph{Broader impacts.} With the growing use of LLMs in sensitive domains and their rapidly expanding capabilities, the risk of LLM-based attribute inference has become a major emerging privacy concern.
+While prior work has shown that LLMs can also be used to defend against such inference attacks~\citep{staab2024language}, most existing methods rely on large proprietary models. {\sname} introduces a novel framework for training SLMs as effective anonymizers that, once trained, can operate fully locally without relying on external, potentially untrusted systems.
+Although continued advances in LLM adversaries will demand further improvements, {\sname} provides a practical path toward privacy-preserving anonymization suitable for deployment in settings with strict data confidentiality requirements.

-\paragraph{Broader impacts.} With the growing use of LLMs in sensitive domains and their rapidly increasing capabilities, the risk of LLM-based personal attribute inference is becoming an emerging privacy concern.
-While prior work demonstrates that LLMs can be leveraged to defend against such inference attacks~\citep{staab2024language}, most existing approaches rely on strong proprietary models. {\sname} presents a novel framework for training SLMs as effective anonymizers that, once trained, can perform anonymization without relying on external, potentially untrusted systems.
-While further improvements are needed as LLM adversaries become more capable, we believe {\sname} enables practical, privacy-preserving anonymization suitable for deployment in settings with strict data confidentiality requirements.
+\paragraph{Limitations and future work.} While our empirical results show that SLMs trained with {\sname} can be competitive with strong proprietary models, we observe that on more challenging anonymization tasks---where private information is contextually embedded rather than explicitly stated---the anonymizers require additional self-refinement iterations to achieve strong privacy protection.
+Future work may focus on improving the efficiency and stability of self-refinement.
+A promising direction is to leverage the anonymizer's evaluative capabilities as a form of generative reward model~\citep{zhang2025generative}, enabling training-based self-improvement using its own feedback signals.

-\paragraph{Limitations and future work.} While our empirical results show that SLMs trained with {\sname} can be competitive with strong proprietary models, we observe that for more challenging anonymization tasks---where private information is contextually embedded rather than explicitly stated---the anonymizers require more self-refinement iterations to achieve strong privacy protection.
-Future work may focus on improving the efficiency of the framework.
-One potential direction is to leverage the anonymizer’s ability to act as a type of generative reward model~\citep{zhang2025generative}, enabling training-based self-improvement using its own feedback.
+Beyond anonymization, the core principle of distilling both generation and critique capabilities for self-refinement is broadly applicable.
+Our framework---collecting data trajectories and training student models via task adaptation followed by preference learning---can naturally extend to tasks such as summarization or code generation, where iterative refinement and balancing multiple objectives (e.g., coherence and correctness) are important.
+Key insights from our work, including training models to self-critique, leveraging model-evaluated feedback, and using auxiliary signals such as confidence scores from teacher models, are likely transferable to these domains.